ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 13. Save the transformation in text format.
 Select "Save data" and select text as the file format.
 Take note of the path.
 Suggestion: Select a directory in the same path where T1W or SimNIBS output is located.

-### Planning with Brainsight
+## 2.b - Planning with Brainsight
-Brainsight is a proprietary software by Rogue Research (Montreal, Canada) for the planning and execution of non-invasive neuromodulation.
+Alternatively, planning can also be performed with the proprietary software Brainsight made by Rogue Research (Montreal, Canada) for the planning and execution of non-invasive neuromodulation.
 This software has an existing feature that exports a trajectory that can be used in BabelBrain.
 The workflow to export a trajectory is very similar to 3DSlicer.

 1. Create a new "empty" or "SimNIBS" project; use SimNIBS only if you used SimNIBS 3.x with `headreco`.

 <img src="Planning-14.png" height=200px>